sturents/api-php/README.md

 # StuRents API Helper

-_Master branch is for v2.0 which is not available yet; please check releases for previous versions.
-For outbound data check 1.3.*, for inbound use 1.2.*_
+_Master branch is for v3 of the StuRents API.
+Please check releases for previous versions.

 Install using composer: